Panthers rally to beat struggling Canucks 4-3

 The Panthers scored three times in the second and sent Vancouver to its fourth straight loss in a five-game trip that wraps up Sunday in Carolina.

-Vancouver had leads of 1-0 and 2-1 on goals from Studnicka and Myers, but Florida had three unanswered goals in the second to take control.
+Vancouver had leads of 1-0 and 2-1 on goals from Studnicka and Myers, but Florida scored three unanswered goals in the second to take control.

+“We were starting to run out of gas in the third,” Florida coach Paul Maurice said.
+“We’re taking the win.”

 Studnicka gave the Canucks the initial lead 1:35 into the game on a floating shot that beat Bobrovsky.
 Lomberg countered for Florida about seven minutes later.